Il San Pietro di Positano

-The San Pietro di Positano is a 5-star luxury hotel located near the town of Positano on the Amalfi Coast of Italy.
+The San Pietro di Positano is a 5-star luxury hotel, located near the town of Positano on the Amalfi Coast of Italy.

 History

 The San Pietro di Positano hotel was designed and built by Carlo "Carlino" Cinque (1911–1984).
 Before purchasing the land upon which the hotel now sits, Cinque purchased a house in the city with hopes of turning it into a hotel, he called it The Miramare.

-The Miramare gradually became more established and ultimately one of the more popular hotels on the Amalfi Coast.
-Cinque took to rowing his small fishing boat in the late afternoon to a headland two km south of Positano in the Laurito district that everybody knew as La Punta (The Point), where he dropped his lobster pots.
-It had a small beach, lush vegetation, and most notably was characterized by a tall cliff that abruptly met the sea.
+The Miramare gradually became more established and ultimately one of the most popular hotels on the Amalfi Coast.
+In the late afternoons, Cinque would row his small fishing boat to a headland located two km south of Positano in the Laurito district known locally as La Punta (The Point), where he dropped his lobster pots.
+This area had a small beach, lush vegetation, and most notably was characterized by a tall cliff that abruptly met the sea.
 At the top was a small, white-walled fisherman's chapel called San Pietro.
-Cinque fell in love with it and resolved to buy the land from his brother-in-law, which he accomplished in 1962.
-In 1962 when Cinque purchased the land it was described as "the promontory between Positano and Praiano, that is just a rock with a small 17th century chapel of San Pietro."
+Cinque fell in love with the place and, in 1962, he successfully purchased the land from his brother-in-law.

+When Cinque purchased the land, it was described as "the promontory between Positano and Praiano, that is, just a rock with a small 17th century chapel of San Pietro".
 Positano, at the time, was a small fishing village, but it was gradually starting to attract the attention of tourists.
-Following this purchase, Cinque undertook a gradual expansion of the chapel into an apartment with a garden and terraces, doing his best to avoid disturbing the natural character of the land.
+Following this purchase, Cinque began a gradual expansion of the chapel into an apartment with a garden and terraces, doing his best to avoid disturbing the natural beauty of the land.
 His idea was to build a hotel that would blend in with the surrounding landscape.

-Cinque undertook the roles of architect, construction engineer, site supervisor, and interior designer.
-The only advice he took was from an electrical engineer.
-The most difficult aspect was the blasting that took place in the cliff to install an elevator from the main lobby 88 meters (288 ft) down to connects to a 22 m (75 ft) long horizontal tunnel, which led out to a seaside sunbathing platform and bar.
-Eight years were spent dynamiting and cutting through the cliff.
-Another three were spent constructing the buildings that would make the hotel.
+Cinque took on multiple roles throughout the construction of the hotel, serving as architect, construction engineer, site supervisor, and interior designer.
+The only advice he sought was from an electrical engineer.
+The most difficult aspect was the blasting that took place in the cliff to install an elevator from the main lobby, 88 meters (288 ft) above, to a 22 meters (75 ft) long horizontal tunnel, which led out to a seaside sunbathing platform and bar.
+Dynamiting and cutting through the cliff took eight years.
+Another three years spent constructing the buildings that would make the hotel.
 The hotel opened to the public on 29 June 1970 with 33 rooms.

 As Cinque wanted the interior to have minimal separation from the outside landscape, including its plants and flowers, he drilled through walls, ceilings and floors and threaded vines and creepers through the openings, training them to grow from the outside in.

-As time went on, he added more rooms and more gardens to the hotel on nearly a dozen levels.
-Some face the sea, while others provide views of Positano and the little village of Praiano several kilometers to the south.
+As time went on, he added more rooms and gardens to the hotel on nearly a dozen levels.
+Some rooms offer views of the sea, while others provide views of Positano and the little village of Praiano several kilometers to the south.